JohnnyBackus/snacks_crud/README.md

-# LAB - Class xx
+# LAB - Class 28

-## Project: Project Name Here
+## Project: Django CRUD and Forms

-### Author: Student/Group Name
+### Author: Johnny Backus

 ### Links and Resources

-- [Back-end Server URL] # Fill in when applicable
-- [Front-end Application URL] # Fill in when applicable
 - [CodeFellows Python Lab Instructions](https://codefellows.github.io/code-401-python-guide/reference/submission-instructions/labs/)
 - [CodeFellows README template](https://codefellows.github.io/code-401-python-guide/reference/submission-instructions/labs/README-template.html)
 - lecture demo code used for reference
-- [ChatGPT chat]() # Fill in when applicable
-- GitHub CoPilot used for... #Fill in when applicable
+- Flobite used for Components
+- assistance received from Copilot for Tailwinds CSS

 ### Setup

-- Create a `.env` file with the following requirements:
-  - PORT - Port Number
-  - DATABASE_URL - URL to the running Postgres instance/db
-- OR *.env requirements: n/a*
+*.env requirements: n/a*

 ### How to Initialize/Run Your Application

 - Install requirements.txt
-- Example: Enter CLI command "python manage.py runserver"
+- enter CLI command "python manage.py runserver"
+- view content in local port indicated by terminal

 ### How to Use Your Library

-- Provide instructions here if applicable
+- n/a

 ### Tests

-#### How to Run Tests
-- Describe how to run tests
+- Run tests with CLI command "python manage.py test"

 #### Tests of Note

-- Any noteworthy information about the tests
+**In accordance with Lab Instructions:**

+- Test for snack_list url: status code 200,
+- Test for base and snack_list url template use, including ancestor template.
+- Tests for CRUD

 #### Incomplete Tests

-- Describe any tests that were not completed or skipped
+- n/a